 Afghanistan

 Between 2016 and 2021, Afghanistan has been the top country of origin of asylum applicants in Bulgaria.
 This changed in 2022, when the top country of origin became Syria.
-Yet, during this period of time, or arguably because of it, applications from Afghan nationals were arbitrarily considered as manifestly unfounded.
+Yet, during this period, or arguably due to the focus on the situation in Syria, applications from Afghan nationals were arbitrarily considered as manifestly unfounded.
 They were predominantly channelled in the Accelerated Procedure and successively rejected, to the point that Bulgaria registered the lowest recognition rates for Afghans in Europe – 2.5% in 2016, 1.5% in 2017, 4% in 2019, and 1.8% in 2020.
 In the majority of cases, protection was granted following court decisions overturning the refusals of the asylum administration.
-The “striking discrepancy between the Bulgarian and the EU average recognition rate for Afghans” has been mentioned by the European Commission,[5] as well as jurisdictions in other Member States, as a matter of concern.[6]
+The “striking discrepancy between the Bulgarian and the EU average recognition rate for Afghans” has been mentioned by the European Commission,[9] as well as jurisdictions in other Member States, as a matter of concern.[10]

 Türkiye

-Similar to the situation of Afghan asylum seekers, the applications for protection lodged by Turkish nationals were treated as manifestly unfounded and considered as originating from a “safe country of origin” for many years (from 2014 to 2021), notwithstanding the fact that the Bulgarian asylum system presently does not officially apply any of the safe country concepts.[9]
-Bulgaria has not adopted a list of “safe countries or origin” since 2001.[10]
-In the draft lists prepared as a result of the EC-Bulgaria 2023 Pilot project on fast asylum and return procedures[11] Türkiye was included both as a safe country of origin, and as a safe third country for Syrian nationals; however, these lists have not been officially adopted.
+Similar to the situation of Afghan asylum seekers, the applications for protection lodged by Turkish nationals were treated as manifestly unfounded and considered as originating from a “safe country of origin” for many years (from 2014 to 2021), notwithstanding the fact that the Bulgarian asylum system presently does not officially apply any of the safe country concepts.[14]
+Prior to 2024, Bulgaria had not adopted a list of “safe countries or origin” since 2005.[15]
+Following the adoption[16] in April 2024 of the safe country of origin and safe third countries’ national lists, Türkiye is considered both a safe country of origin and a safe third country.

 In 2022, a gradual improvement in Turkish applicants’ treatment was registered.
 Just 33% of cases were dealt as manifestly unfounded in accelerated procedure, while in 2021 these were 83% of the decided cases.
-Even so, the overall recognition rate they enjoyed was quite modest, representing 16% of the total decisions (5% refugee status and 11% subsidiary protection), while the rejection rate remained significantly high (84% of the total).
-However, in 2023 their treatment once more deteriorated – 100% rejection rate with 58% refused in accelerated procedures as manifestly unfounded claims[18].
-It might have a relation to the renewed assistance by the Turkish authorities to prevent the migratory pressure on the Bulgarian border in the second half of the year (see above in this paragraph).
+In 2023, their treatment once more deteriorated – a 100% rejection rate was registered, with 58% of Turkish applicants receiving a rejection in accelerated procedures after their claim was considered as manifestly unfounded.[23]
+This might be related to the renewed assistance by the Turkish authorities to prevent the migratory pressure on the Bulgarian border in the second half of the year (see above in this paragraph).
+In 2024, the recognition of Turkish applicants slightly improved, with a 14% overall recognition rate (0% refugee recognition rate and 14% subsidiary protection rate) and an 86% rejection rate.
+In 2025, once more registered a 100% rejection rate[24] was once more registered for Turkish applicants, with 82% of applications dealt in an accelerated procedure, and 18% with examined in a regular procedure.

 Iraq

-For many years Iraqi applicants enjoyed relatively fair assessments and an overall recognition rate ranging between 40% to 55% with respective refusal rate variations.[19]
-In 2017, however, their recognition dropped drastically.
-After some fluctuations in the following years, for 2021 it could be said that the situation further deteriorated, as their overall recognition rate dropped to 13% (8% refugee status, 5% subsidiary protection), corresponding to 87% rejection rate.
-In general, the arguments in the negative decisions of both the SAR and the Courts refer to the defeat of ISIS and to improvements in the safety and security across the country’s conflict areas and war zones.
+For many years, Iraqi applicants enjoyed relatively fair assessments and an overall recognition rate ranging from 40% to 55%.[25]
+However, in 2017 their recognition drastically dropped.
+In general, the arguments in the negative decisions of both asylum authority and the Courts refer to the defeat of ISIS and to improvements in the safety and security across the country’s conflict areas and war zones.
 Claims by applicants from Central and Southern Iraq are considered manifestly unfounded in general.
-In 2022, the situation changed and Iraqi applicants enjoyed 45% overall recognition (13% refugee recognition and 32% subsidiary protection rates) with a 54% rejection rate.
-However, in 2023 the recognition rates dropped as low as 10% overall recognition (2% refugee recognition and 8% subsidiary protection rates) with a 90% rejection rate.
-Moreover, it was publicly recognised that Bulgaria has been exploring possible diplomatic avenues to increase the possibility of both forced and voluntary returns and is in a process of consultation for concluding a Memorandum of Understanding with Iraq.[20]
+Moreover, it was publicly recognised that Bulgaria has been exploring possible diplomatic avenues to increase the possibility of both forced and voluntary returns and is in a process of consultation for concluding a Memorandum of Understanding with Iraq.[26]
+No information is available as to whether the memorandum was indeed agreed.
+Despite that, Iraq was not included[27] neither in the safe countries of origin list, nor in the list of safe third countries (see, F. The safe countries concepts) adopted in April 2024.
+In 2025, Iraqi applications continued to be treated as manifestly unfounded in most cases, with 94% of applications dealt with in accelerated procedures.
+The recognition rate for Iraqi cases was of just 1.7% (0.2% refugee recognition and 1.5% subsidiary protection rates), with an overall 98.3% rejection rate.

 Syria

-Between 2014 to mid-2015, the SAR applied the so-called prima facie approach to assessing Syrian applications for protection as “manifestly well-founded”.
+Between 2014 to mid-2015, the SAR established the so-called prima facie approach to assessing Syrian applications for protection as “manifestly well-founded”.
+From 2015[28] to 2023[29] including, Syrian applicants topped the chart of the nationalities with highest recognition rates ranging, respectively, between 99% to 98% recognition.
 This approach is no longer applied.

 Other nationalities

-Applications of nationals from certain countries such as Algeria, Egypt, Bangladesh, Myanmar-Burma, and Tunisia are treated as manifestly unfounded with zero recognition rates, and 99.9% in the case of applicants from Morocco.
-In the majority of the cases for these nationalities, the status determination is conducted under an Accelerated Procedure.
+Applications of nationals from certain countries are treated as manifestly unfounded with low to zero recognition rates and overwhelming rejection rates, such as Algeria, Tunisia and Bangladesh (100% rejection rate), Morocco (99.5%), Egypt (98.6%) and Pakistan (95%).
+In the majority of the cases for these nationalities, status determination is conducted under an Accelerated Procedure.

 [9] European Commission, Measures for improvement of the Bulgarian asylum system, 6 July 2017, available at: http://bit.ly/2EudWMH, 7.